-Dupont Waterfalls Tour Hike
+Dupont Waterfalls and Lakes Tour Hike

-• Trail Tread Condition: Some Obstacles
+Tread Condition: Some Obstacles

-• Climb: Climbs Moderately
+Climb: Climbs Moderately

-• Lowest Elevation: 2230 ft
+Lowest Elevation: 2230 ft

-• Highest Elevation: 2560 ft
+Highest Elevation: 2560 ft

-• Hike Configuration: Partial loop, out-and-back
+Configuration: Partial loop, out-and-back

-• Starting point: Hooker Falls Parking Area
+Starting Point: Hooker Falls Parking Area

-• How to Get There: From Asheville, take I-240 west to I-26 east to the exit for Asheville Airport (exit 40).
+From Asheville, take I-240 west to I-26 east to the exit for Asheville Airport (exit 40).
 Head south (right) on NC 280 (4-lane highway) toward Brevard for 16 miles.
 Turn left on US 64 East and drive 3.7 miles.
 Turn right on Crab Creek Road.
 Drive 4.3 miles and turn right on Dupont Road.
 The road will climb and change names to Staton Road, then begin a long downhill, at the bottom of which is the bridge over the Little River.
 The parking area is on the right just before the bridge.
 The trail to Triple and High Falls starts on the other side of the bridge.

 Directions on Google Maps